social-media-ethics-automation/book/book_contents/ch06_authenticity/05_parasocial_relationships.md

 Now, of the two of us at this time, I had some skepticism, but my younger sister, Jessica, had the strongest parasocial relationship with Mr. Rogers.
 Jessica probably believed that Mr. Rogers knew her and liked her.
 We can break this into two parts:
 - She believed Mr. Rogers knew her (or was at least close enough that he would come over to visit).
   - This belief was almost certainly false.
 He may have known who she was for a brief moment when responding to this letter (or signing one his secretary wrote or something).
-- She believed that if she saw Mr. Rogers (like, if he came over to our house), that he would like her.
+- She believed that if she saw Mr. Rogers (like if he came over to our house), he would like her.
   - Based on [what is known publicly about Fred Rogers](https://www.esquire.com/entertainment/tv/a27134/can-you-say-hero-esq1198/), this was probably true.